wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_clique_discard.md

 ---
-title: eth:clique_discard \[WebSocket\] {disallowed}
+title: clique_discard  {disallowed} - Ethereum
-description: Discards a proposal to add or remove a signer with the specifiedaddress.
+description: Example code for the clique_discard  {disallowed} ws method. Сomplete guide on how to use clique_discard  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters